-Memory and history, temporality, cross-cultural and transcultural psychiatry, postcolonial transformations, middle figures, regimes of care/caretaking, experimental ethnography, material culture and object worlds; Senegal, Canada, US
+Memory and history, temporality, cross-cultural and transcultural psychiatry, postcolonial transformations, middle figures, regimes of care/caretaking, experimental ethnography, archive-based art, material culture and object worlds, consumerism and consumption-critical lifestyle movements, order and disorder, houses and housing security; Senegal, Canada, France, US

 2016 Kilroy-Marac, Katie.
 “A Magical Reorientation of the Modern: Professional Organizers and Thingly Care in Contemporary North America.”
 Cultural Anthropology 31(3): 439-458.

 2014 Kilroy-Marac, Katie.
 “Of Shifting Economies and Making Ends Meet: The Changing Role of the Accompagnant at the Fann Psychiatric Clinic in Dakar, Senegal.”
 Culture, Medicine and Psychiatry 38(3): 427-447.

 2014 Kilroy-Marac, Katie.
 “Speaking with Revenants: Haunting and the Ethnographic Enterprise.”
 Ethnography 15(2): 255-276.

 2013 Kilroy-Marac, Katie.
 “Nostalgic for Modernity: Reflecting on the Early Years of the Fann Psychiatric Clinic in Dakar, Senegal.”
 African Identities 11(4): 367-380.